Fantasy basketball: Waiver wire

 Waiver wire is specifically used for player transactions.
 The waiver wire consists of a list of available players that were not drafted and/or players that were dropped from a manager's roster.
 Managers can also drop a player(s), which inserts the dropped player into the waiver wire.
 Waiver wire is accessible to all players in a league.
 Waiver wire may have restrictions / specific rules depending on commissioner's preferred settings.

 Commissioners can set a bidding system when picking the un-drafted players as more than 1 person will want this specific player, where the winning bid will get the desired player.

 Demographics

-According to the Fantasy Sports & Gaming Association (FSGA), of the 59.3 million people who played fantasy sports in the US and Canada in 2017, 43.2 million were American adults.
-In 2019, 45.9 million American adults participated.
-The FSGA estimated that 19% of American adults played fantasy sports in 2019, compared to 13% in 2014.
-Around 19% of fantasy players play fantasy basketball, making it the third most popular fantasy sport behind fantasy football (78% of fantasy players) and fantasy baseball (39%).
-A 2019 FSGA survey found that 81% of fantasy sports players were male, 50% were between the ages of 18 and 34 (with an average age of 37.7), 67% were employed full-time, and 47% made more than $75,000 per year.
+According to the Fantasy Sports & Gaming Association (FSGA), an estimated 62.5 million people played fantasy sports in the US and Canada in 2022.
+The FSGA estimated that 19% of American adults played fantasy sports in 2023, compared to 13% in 2014.
+Around 32% of fantasy players play fantasy basketball, making it the second most popular fantasy sport behind fantasy football.
+A 2023 FSGA survey found that 64% of fantasy sports players were male, 48% were between the ages of 18 and 34, and 84% had a college degree or higher.
 A 2015 analysis found that 89.8% were white and 51.5% were unmarried.